inkarkat/vim-CmdlineSpecialEdits/README.md

                             collections, or the opposite characters into
                             \%(\l\&x\) / \%(\u\&X\) (whichever resulting pattern
-                            is shorter), and drop the \c\C atoms, so that the entire regular expression becomes a mixed case sensitive / insensitive pattern.
-(This cannot be achieved by the built-in /\c / /\C, as they apply to the whole pattern.)
+                            is shorter), and drop the \c\C atoms, so that the entire regular expression becomes a partially case- sensitive / partially case-insensitive pattern.
+(This
+                            cannot be achieved by the built-in /\c / /\C, as they apply to the whole pattern.)
                             When executed again on the result: Replace with the alternative approach.

     CTRL-G y                Yank the current command-line (to the default register).

-    CTRL-R CTRL-S           Insert the character under the cursor.
+    CTRL-R CTRL-S           Insert the (single) character under the cursor.
     CTRL-R CTRL-L           Insert the current line (without leading indent and trailing spaces).
-    CTRL-R CTRL-G           Insert the current selected text.
+    CTRL-R CTRL-Y           Insert the current selected text.

     CTRL-R CTRL-V{0-9a-z"%#*+:.-=}
                             Insert the contents of a register literally: